markomanninen/websesstudy/README.markdown

 Running repl is one of the key activities on LISP like language application development.
 Its in a way same than running PHP on interactive mode from command line, but some would say its totally different.
 Anyway you can experiment my study case by running a web server and see how sessions are working on your local browser.

-4a.
-Run `$ lein repl`
+4. Run `$ lein repl`

-4b.
-In case you didn’t define :main on project.clj next thing you need to do is change repl namespace to websesstudy core evaluating: `(in-ns 'websesstudy.core)`.
+5. Next thing you need to do is load websesstudy core library: `(use 'websesstudy.core)`.

-5. Then you need to evaluate server run function: `(run)` and point your browser to `http://localhost:8080/` to see the example application running on your local machine.
+6. Finally you need to evaluate server run function: `(run)` and point your browser to `http://localhost:8080/` to see the example application running on your local machine.
 Press ctrl-c to stop the server.

 And this is the end of the study case.